 Rattlesnakes, copperheads, cottonmouths and coral snakes are all considered pit vipers.
 These are venomous snakes distinguished by the pits (or holes) on their heads.
 Each snake has two pits that appear on their snouts.
 These pits allow snakes to detect infrared radiation from prey.
 Since it may be difficult to determine whether or not a snake has pits from a safe distance, consider contacting a wildlife professional to identify and potentially remove the snake for you.
 Even if the snake is dead or the head has been removed, avoid handling the head and use caution when inspecting, as you may still be at risk.

 Examining a snake’s pupils is another method that can be utilized to identify venomous versus non-venomous snakes.
-Like a cat’s eye, poisonous snakes have thin, black, vertical pupils surrounded by a yellow-green eyeball while non-venomous snakes have rounded pupils.
+Like a cat’s eye, venomous snakes have thin, black, vertical pupils surrounded by a yellow-green eyeball while non-venomous snakes have rounded pupils.
 While this type of pupils can indicate that the snake is venomous, this is observed at close range, which can be a potentially dangerous identification method.